 Whooping cough is a bacterial infection which affects the lungs and airways.
 It can be particularly serious in young babies, so it's crucial to know how to spot the signs.

-Would YOU know what whooping cough sounds like?
-This new video released by Mayo Clinic shows a baby girl making the distinctive ‘whooping’ sound between coughs.
+Would YOU know what whooping cough sounds like and the symptoms are?
+This new video released by Mayo Clinic shows a baby girl making the distinctive ‘whooping’ cough sound between coughs.
 Have a listen and familiarise yourself with the noise, below.

 What is whooping cough?

 Whooping cough is a bacterial infection that affects the lungs and the tubes that supply the lungs with air.
 It is highly contagious, and affects all ages.

 Whooping cough is also known as Pertussis, because it is caused by an infection called Bordetella Pertussis.
 Due to the length of the illness it is sometimes referred to as the ‘hundred day cough’ as it can go on for two to three months.
 It’s spread through the air by coughing and sneezing.